ASUU splits, as new academic union seek stable calendar for universities

 Addressing journalists under the aegis of Congress of University Academic (CONUA), after its first stakeholders meeting held at the Obafemi Awolowo University, Ile-Ife, Osun State, during the weekend, the National Coordinator, Dr. Niyi Sumonu, said it is time for other academia in other universities to join the union in its search for a refine academic unionism to foster quality education in the Nigerian university system.

-According to him, the union can no longer avoid doing things in the old ways and expect different results, hence, the need to develop alternative ideas to brainstorm with other stakeholders to ensure stability in the university system and return the country’s old glory in the sector.
+According to him, the union can no longer afford to do things in the old ways and expect different results, hence, the need to develop alternative ideas, brainstorm with other stakeholders to ensure stability in the university system and return the country’s education sector to the path of glory.

-“For standard of education to be very high, we need a stable academic calendar, we need to be able to predict academic session, we need to have innovations which are difficult without continuity, we also need to be attuned with modern realities, our union would approach the matter of engagement with all stakeholders in an engaging manner to have a common ground for moving forward.
+“For standard of education to be very high, we need a stable academic calendar, we need to be able to predict academic session, we need to have innovations which are difficult without continuity, we also need to be attuned with modern realities, our union would approach the matter of engagement with all stakeholders in an engaging manner with a view to arriving at common ground and move forward.

-“Our union is not anti-government, if government and by extension, administrators of Universities are doing well with let the world know and will quickly knock them, provide alternatives constructive criticism and take them to task where they are not doing well and provide for them how to do well, we will not wait for them to make mistakes before we intervene.
-We have vision and will provide ahead on what can be done to have a better result.
-If that is done we are sure we will have a better way to move forward”.
+“Our union is not anti-government, if government and by extension, administrators of Universities are doing well, we will let the world know and will quickly knock them, provide alternatives through constructive criticism and take them to task where they are not doing well, we will not wait for them to make mistakes before we intervene.
+We have a vision and will provide ahead of time what can be done to have better results.
+If that is done we are sure we will have better ways to move forward”.

 “We have been at this for over three years in Ife, we have been waxing stronger and members from other universities have been experiencing what we experienced here, hence, the decision to come together to form a national Union”.